cath2705/Paris-Python-Portfolio/NERStreamlitApp/README.md

 ### 📌 Project Overview
 This Streamlit web application is a fully interactive, educational platform designed to help users understand and engage with Named Entity Recognition (NER), a core task in Natural Language Processing (NLP).
 The app introduces the concept of NER, explains how it works, walks users through the steps machines take to identify entities in text, and even allows users to explore NER hands-on using a custom-built entity recognition tool powered by spaCy.

+Educational Design Philosophy: This app is built with approachability and interactivity in mind so that non-technical users can still follow explanations and build intuition with examples, visuals, and play.
 _________________________________________________________________________________________________________________________________________________________________________________
 ## Goals:
 The app is designed to meet the following educational and functional goals: